wework/freeze-tag/README.md

 $ rails g freeze_tag:install
 ```

-This will create a migration to create your "freeze_tags" table
+This adds a migration to create your "freeze_tags" table

 2. Confirm your implementation.